ToofDerling/CbzMage/README.md

 CbzMage is a commandline tool written in c#.
 It requires no installation, very little configuration and no drm plugin/tool (the last part may change in the future).
 It does require that **[.NET 6](https://dotnet.microsoft.com/en-us/download)** is installed on your computer.
 The pdf conversion requires that **[Ghostscript version 10+](https://ghostscript.com/releases/gsdnld.html)** is installed on your computer.

 CbzMage is released for Windows, Linux, and macOS (but support for the macOS version will be limited because I don't own a Mac).
-Since the Kdl app only works on PC and Mac the azw conversion is not relevant for Linux users, but the pdf conversion works as advertised.
+Since the Kdl app only works on PC and Mac the azw conversion is probably not relevant for Linux users, but the pdf conversion works as advertised.

 Download CbzMage to your hard drive and unpack it anywhere.
 Have a look at options in the two settings files, they are all thoroughly documented there (I hope).
 Open a command shell and run CbzMage right away, or check out some more information: